I am often asked by new clients which PPC platform is best for them, and in truth, the answer is as individual as they are.

 Well, that is not very helpful, I hear you say!
 Worry not.
-We have a few tips that we use here at Pledge Consultancy to help determine which platform is the best use of the online advertising budget.
+I have a few tips that I use to help determine which platform is the best use of your online advertising budget.

 For example, do you want to focus your efforts (and budget) on getting more phone calls or newsletter sign-ups?
 Or do you need to let the masses know about your brand and build awareness?